unicef-polymer/etools-table/README.md

-   `columns` | array of `EtoolsTableColumn`, see below the properties `items` | array of objects to be used for populating the table `paginator` | of type `EtoolsPaginator`, not required, will fire event `paginator-change`
+   `columns` | array of `EtoolsTableColumn`, see below the properties `items` | array of objects to be used for populating the table `paginator` | of type `EtoolsPaginator`, not required, will fire event `paginator-change` `getChildRowTemplate` | of type Function, if specified, will be called for each row with data item as param and the result will be displayed below normal row
+   `customData` | a convenient way to pass data from the page to the Column `customMethod`, this object will be the third param after data item and column key

 ## EtoolsTableColumn